The Barnyard Mirror: Exploring Character Representation in Animal Farm

 The Opportunistic Collaborators: The Pigs and the Rise of the Elite

 The pigs, as a whole, represent the rise of a new elite class.
-While initially advocating for equality, they gradually accumulate power, privilege, and wealth, ultimately surpassing the humans they overthrew.
+That's why while initially advocating for equality, they gradually accumulate power, privilege, and wealth, ultimately surpassing the humans they overthrew.
 This showcases how revolutions can devolve into new forms of oppression, where the supposed liberation leads to the establishment of a new, even more ruthless, ruling class.
 The pigs' shift from revolutionary ideals to authoritarian rule exemplifies the cyclical nature of power and the ease with which revolutionary goals can be corrupted.
 Their adoption of human-like characteristics—walking upright, drinking alcohol, and wearing clothes—underlines their betrayal of the revolutionary principles and their embrace of the very system they initially fought against.

 The Gullible Masses: The Sheep and the Power of Unthinking Conformity